happz/ducky-legacy/docs/hardware.rst

 Cache
 ^^^^^

 Every memory access (fetching instructions, read/write of other data) goes through a cache.
-Separate instruction and data cache exist for each CPU core, both having a limited size and trackking access to support LRU replacement policy.
+Separate instruction and data cache exist for each CPU core, both having a limited size and tracking access to support LRU replacement policy.

 Instruction cache
 """""""""""""""""